 CentoXome® – Key Features

-As additional option for all CentoXome® tests, we offer also NGS-based detection of copy number variations (CNVs).
-The inclusion of this option allows not only the detection of previously described CNVs throughout the exome but also de novo CNVs and small CNVs (below <50kb) that might escape detection for example by chromosomal microarray analysis.
+The inclusion of NGS-based detection of CNVs as default feature allows not only the detection of previously described CNVs throughout the exome but also de novo CNVs and small CNVs that might escape detection for example by chromosomal microarray analysis.
 This is possible due to the higher resolution of our NGS-based CNV analysis.

 My positive diagnostic rate has gone up from 15% using just CGH microarray to 80% using targeted sequencing and whole exome sequencing.
 I am now able to do proper, informed genetic counselling.

-For many patients the combination of symptoms does not allow suspecting specific genetic causes with a sufficiently high certainty.
+For many patients with suspected genetic conditions the combination of symptoms does not allow suspecting specific genetic causes with a sufficiently high certainty.
 It is unclear which genes to look at.